10 Of Our Favourite Things To Do On The Aran Islands

 Surprisingly, this white-sand beach looks like it belongs in the Caribbean rather than the west coast of Ireland.
 Situated in a cove near Kilronan, it’s the perfect place for a stroll or a picnic.
 It’s also lovely for swimming on a hot summer day…on those seemingly rare days!

 9.Buy an Aran sweater.

 A national icon, the humble Aran Sweater has been a fashion staple for decades and worn by celebrities around the world.
 Originally created to keep fishermen warm, these sweaters are ever so popular because of the high quality of the stitching and the timeless design.
 A sound investment for any visitor or a perfect gift for a loved one back home.

 10.Visit the Seven Churches

->

-> Wild Rover Tours offer 2 day trips from Dublin to the Aran Islands.
-View our 2 day tour to The Cliffs of Moher, Galway City and the Aran Islands.
+Wild Rover Tours offer 2 day trips from Dublin to the Aran Islands.
+View our 2 day tour to Connemara, the Cliffs of Moher, Galway City and the Aran Islands.